ArCNiX696/L-BFGS-with-Adaptive-Moment-Estimation-for-Optimizing-LSTM-Models-An-Experimental-Study/README.txt

 - ** PyTorch **: `2.1.0+cu118`
 - **CUDA**: `11.7`

-(you should search for the compatibility of these libraries versions by yourself)
+(You should search for the compatibility of these library versions yourself.)